ichizhov/ExtensibleCommands/Docs/Section4.md

 var conditionalCommand = new ConditionalCommand(() => flag, trueCommand, falseCommand, "Conditional");
 ```

-Note that ConditionalCommand class is derived directly from the Command class, and not from DecoratorCommand class because it does not have a Core command.
+Note that the ConditionalCommand class is derived directly from the Command class, and not from the DecoratorCommand class because it does not have a Core command.

 ![Figure 9](Figures/Figure9.png)